 Teju Cole feels a sense of responsibility in coming to the University of Chicago this spring for the 2019 Randy L. and Melvin R. Berlin Family Lectures.
 Not only does the acclaimed author, photographer, and critic appreciate the opportunity to speak, he relishes the sustained, serious engagement he’ll receive from the audience and UChicago community.

 Beginning on April 8 and continuing on April 15 and 22, Cole will explore what it means to be a sensing being through experience, epiphany, and ethics.
 Registration for the series, which will be held from 6 to 7:30 p.m. in the Logan Center Performance Hall, is free and open to the public.
+His first lecture centered on experience can be viewed now.

 “For the past year, I’ve thought about what I want to say to this intellectually engaged audience,” said Cole, the Gore Vidal Professor of the Practice of Creative Writing at Harvard University and the photography critic of The New York Times Magazine.
 “I’ve had this idea for a long time, that people at the University of Chicago deeply care about philosophy, history, literature, and art.
 These lectures provide me with the forum to discuss urgent concerns with what I believe will be an ideal audience.
 I’ll be talking about how our senses can help us to understand the lives of others, and how they can help us recognize the mutual and unshirkable responsibilities that bind all human beings.